1011X/hmsh/README.md

 # Hypermedia shell

 Hi!
-This is a web application that uses web technologies to simulate what a hypettext terminal might look like.
+This is a web application that simulates what a hypertext terminal might look like.

 You can check out a live version of it at [hmsh.glitch.me](hmsh.glitch.me).